moodlehq/moodle-plugin-ci/docs/TravisFileExplained.md

 # This section sets up the environment variables for the build.
 env:
  global:
+# This line instructs moodle-plugin-ci the version of PostgreSQL being
+# used, because, for PG 11 and up, both the user and the port were
+# changed by Travis.
+With that variable, the tool will switch to
+# socketed connections instead of localhost ones.
+  - PGVER=12
 # This line determines which version branch of Moodle to test against.
   - MOODLE_BRANCH=MOODLE_311_STABLE
 # This matrix is used for testing against multiple databases.
 So for